neildhir/Parkinsons_typing_markers/README.md

 ## Highlight from the paper

-The colours represent the importance of the different parts of the string for determiningthat the typist has PD.
+The colours represent the importance of the different parts of the string for determining that the typist has Parkinson's disease.
 The bottom numbers are the inter-key intervals between typed characters.

 ![Grad-CAM example from paper.](gradcam.png)